kudulab/dojo/README.md

 # Dojo

-A tool to keep environment as code.
+A CLI tool to keep **environment as code**.

-Dojo helps to compile code and run other operations in [Docker](https://docker.com) containers.
+Dojo ensures you have a proper, versioned, well-defined, reproducible **environment to run your operations in**.
+What operations?
+These could be software lifecycle operations (e.g. code compilation, running unit tests) or other admin commands (e.g. creating backups, uploading files).

+How does it work?
+Dojo locally orchestrates [Docker](https://docker.com) containers.
+Environment is defined by Docker images.
+Dojo adds a few standards for the Docker images and also takes care of creating and removing the containers.

 The Dojo project consists of:
  * `dojo` - a golang executable (CLI), which leverages `docker` and `docker-compose`